monoid-us/vertx-postgresql/README.md

 * Designed for PostgreSQL
 * Memory-usage friendly: little to no copying of result sets in memory, fly-weight pattern in the driver itself
 * Support for PostgreSQL advanced type systems (forthcoming)
-* Control over number of connections to DB per verticle (forthcoming)
+* Control over number of connections to DB per verticle (defaults to 5 per verticle)

 NOTE: As of now the driver is in its infancy.
-Simple queries work, but there's lack for a number of data conversions and no limit on the #connections you can make.
-See integration tests for examples.
+Simple queries work, but there's lack for a number of data conversions See integration tests for examples.

 **In this early stage this is a proof of concept, not more.**